kusamaxi/wireguard-exit-node/README.md

+Deprecated, while installing wireguard to my machines to initiate scripts, I found much more robust software for the task in aur repositories. [innernet](https://github.com/tonarino/innernet)

 # Generate VLAN using Wireguard
 In this repository we learn how to use scripts to set up Wireguard between private network of computers and then configure clients to reroute their SSH ports exposing them to WAN